Laser hair removal: how to prepare?

 • salicylic acid.

-Adhering to all of these guidelines is the cornerstone of the effectiveness and safety of the entire laser hair removal procedure.
+Adhering to all of these guidelines is the foundation of the effectiveness and safety of the entire laser hair removal procedure.

 What cosmetics should not be used on the skin before depilation?

-2-3 weeks before the planned laser procedure, be sure to avoid intensive peels, including the use of chemical exfoliants and microdermabrasion.
-During this time, also steer clear of products containing essential oils and other irritating or photosensitizing substances.
+2-3 weeks before the planned laser treatment, make sure to avoid intense peels, including the use of chemical exfoliants and microdermabrasion.
+During this time, also steer clear of products containing essential oils or other irritating or photosensitizing substances.

 On the day of the laser hair removal, your skin must be absolutely clean, dry, and completely free of any cosmetics.
 Avoid using balms, moisturizers, oils, or perfumes.
-Make sure to remove any makeup.
-If you are getting underarm hair removal, refrain from using deodorants and antiperspirants.
+Make sure to remove makeup.
+If you are getting your underarms treated, refrain from using deodorants and antiperspirants.

-How to properly shave the skin on the day of the procedure?
+How to properly shave skin on the day of the procedure?

-Before laser hair removal treatment, it is necessary to shave the skin with a disposable razor.
-Perform this task on the day of the appointment or the day before.
+Before laser hair removal treatment, it is essential to shave the skin with a disposable razor.
+Perform this action on the day of the appointment or the day before.
 Make sure the skin is perfectly smooth.

-Leaving longer hair on the skin significantly reduces the effectiveness of the laser treatment and increases the risk of irritation or even burns.
-However, avoid shaving a few days before the treatment, as the hair may grow back.
+Leaving longer hair on the skin significantly reduces the effectiveness of the laser treatment and also increases the risk of irritation and even burns on the skin.
+However, avoid shaving a few days before the procedure as the hair might regrow by then.

 What are the main contraindications for laser hair removal?

 Laser hair removal, although effective, has certain limitations.
 There are conditions that completely prevent its performance.
-Absolute contraindications to this procedure include:
+The absolute contraindications to this procedure include:

 • pregnancy,